AnKun10/Rubik-Solver/README.md

 ## Overview

-The **Rubik's Cube Solver** project is designed to identify the colors of a Rubik's Cube and implement four distinct solving algorithms: Layer by Layer, BFS & BB (Breadth-First Search & Bi-Directional BFS), Kociemba, and Koft.
+The **Rubik's Cube Solver** project is designed to detect the colors of a Rubik's Cube and implement four distinct solving algorithms: Layer by Layer, BFS & BB (Breadth-First Search & Bi-Directional BFS), Kociemba, and Koft.
 These algorithms are implemented in Python.
 Subsequently, the project evaluates and compares the effectiveness of these algorithms in solving the Rubik's Cube.

 ## Usage